flowchart TD

 175.4.2 4.2 Early Stopping

 The point where validation loss reaches its minimum defines the early stopping criterion.
 Training past this point trades a still falling training loss for a worsening validation loss, the very definition of overfitting in the iteration domain.
 Early stopping is a regularizer in its own right, and it is often the cheapest one available, because it requires no change to the model and no new data.
+For squared loss fit by gradient descent on a linear model, early stopping is closely connected to \(L_2\) regularization: stopping after a finite number of steps restricts the effective parameter norm, and the number of steps plays a role analogous to the inverse of the ridge penalty [3].
 In practice one monitors validation loss with a patience window, stopping when no improvement appears for a fixed number of evaluations and restoring the best checkpoint.

 best = inf; wait = 0; patience = 10